 Last month, I was invited by the Dominican Republic’s Tourism Board to explore the colonial streets of Santo Doming and a few off beaten paths through its – wait for it… – Food scene!
 The enticing invitation also included merengue classes – more of that later – and culinary tours.
 Hmmm yes, please!
 And so, I embarked on a foodie adventure a la Anthony Bourdain: Parts Unknown – or at least, I’d like to think so – in the Dominican Republic.

-So, what’s Dominican food?
+So, what’s the Dominican Republic Traditional food?

 Like many Hispanic countries, the Dominican Republic cuisine is a mix of indigenous (mainly Tainos), Africans, and Spanish culture but with added sazon – The Spanish word for UMAMI.
 The Dominicans have welcomed many immigrants from around the world and with that, their food and flavors.